 Just last week, a new client told me her baby started walking at 8 months!
 I was shocked as this is the youngest I’ve heard of a baby WALKING!
 My boys didn’t even CRAWL until 10 months! 😀 Although my eldest was a late crawler, he started walking just three weeks later around 11 months.
 He always wanted to be on his feet, since he was just a few weeks old, actually.
 He’s the son of a track star, what can I say?
 This kid very rarely sits still.

 While there are babies who walk very early, the average age is between 10 and 14 months to take first steps.
 Keep in mind that those first few steps pale in comparison to how active they will become and this is why not all 12 month olds actually finish the transition to one nap.
 Once they start really walking, they get extremely tired, again.
 Think of what you might feel like after you’ve done cardio or run on the treadmill for an hour.
 Now do it three times in a day.
 You would be pooped!
-Lately, I’ve been sucked into doing Turbo Fire (seen the infomercials?) and I have been EXTRA tired almost every night, too (more on this later as I have more to tell you).
+Lately, I’ve been exercising a lot more and I have been EXTRA tired almost every night, too (more on this later as I have more to tell you).
 Well, your baby cruising, walking, running, and climbing is expending a LOT of energy.
 I find some babies even start getting hungry at night, again, due to all the calories burned (that does not necessarily mean feed them, but do increase daytime intake).